SharifH/fundamentals/05_chapter/08_lesson.md

 | 5   | `<li>Saturday</li>`  |
 | 6      | `<li>Sunday</li>`  |

+Note how each node has an index associated with it.
+These indexes are *zero based* – meaning the first node has an index of 0, the second node an index of 1, etc.

 To locate the fourth item in that NodeList, `<li>Thursday</li>`, we could use the following syntax:

 ```js
 document.getElementsByTagName('li')[3].className = 'special'
 ```
+Directly after the `getElementsByTagName('li')` we have the index number of the item we want to locate within square brackets, `[3]`, which would locate the item at index 3.

 This would find the fourth list item and change the class attribute to `special` (we'll take a look at the className method shortly).